HeadsUp for WhatsApp – Analysing Messaging Spam over WhatsApp

 What is WhatsApp to do?
 Well, recent updates from Germany draws some attention to how WhatsApp now deals with spammers, with temporary exclusions being put in place if users send to too many users who do not have them as their contacts, and have been blocked by too many people in a short period of time.
 Some of these techniques are innovative and useful – as they use the ‘reporting’ of blocked users to give a reputation, and also by using the contacts uploaded by WhatsApp users as a form of validation.
 The principle behind this is that if both parties in a conversation have each other as a contact, then they should be permitted to send to each other.

 Unfortunately though, there are failings.
 The above methods are behaviour based and may generate ‘false positives’ (senders flagged as spammers that are not) occasionally.
 For example, if someone lost their phone, received a new number, and sent a WhatsApp message to all their old contacts, they might trigger the above restriction.
 This would be why these restrictions lead to temporary blocking of the WhatsApp account, and not permanent.
 Optimisation of these restrictions to prevent false positives is likely to be a long-term effort.
-More seriously, at the moment it is not possible to actually report the spam message content to WhatsApp, nor can users restrict WhatsApp messages to be received from contacts only – in effect forming a whitelist of approved senders.
-This 2nd point of not introducing a whitelist is probably a deliberate design decision to ensure that new WhatsApp users can contact people within the App, without having to resort to SMS or other apps.
+More seriously, at the moment it is not possible to actually report the spam message content to WhatsApp, nor can users restrict WhatsApp messages to be received from contacts only – in effect forming an allowed list of approved senders.
+This 2nd point of not introducing an allowed list is probably a deliberate design decision to ensure that new WhatsApp users can contact people within the App, without having to resort to SMS or other apps.
 In addition, one security feature that WhatsApp have already implemented – End to End encryption – rules out several of the methods that messaging systems use to deal with spam.

 You Can Please Some of the People..